speedment/speedment-doc/pages/connectors.md

 (*) Repeat for each and every table t being used.

-When the application runs, only the CREATE SESSION and the SELECT privileges are needed (plus UPDATE/DELETE if those operations are being used).
+When the application runs, only the CREATE SESSION and the SELECT privileges are needed (plus UPDATE/DELETE if those operations are being used within the Speedment application).

 ### Oracle POM
 Always use the [Initializer](https://www.speedment.com/initializer/) to get a complete POM file template as the POM snipes hereunder just show portions of what is needed.